sinanuozdemir/large-language-models-and-chatgpt-in-three-weeks/README.md

 **BONUS NOTEBOOKS**

-- **[BERT vs ChatGPT](./notebooks/BERT%20vs%20GPT%20for%20CLF.ipynb)**: In this notebook, I fine-tune a BERT model for classification and showcase some metrics compared to ChatGPT.
+- **[LLM Token Embeddings](./notebooks/LLM%20Embeddings.ipynb)**: In this notebook, I look at the token embeddings of BERT and GPT2 to show how the masked/non-masked attention systems affect the embeddings based on their position in a document.

-- **[LLM Embeddings](./notebooks/LLM%20Embeddings.ipynb)**: In this notebook, I look at the token embeddings of BERT and GPT2 to show how the masked/non-masked attention systems affect the embeddings based on their position in a document.
+- **[Fine-tuning BERT for Classification](./notebooks/bert_app_review.ipynb)**: In this notebook, I fine-tune a BERT model for classification and showcase some metrics compared to ChatGPT.

-- **[Fine-tuning Classification](./notebooks/fine_tuned_classification_sentiment.ipynb)**: In this notebook, I fine tune some OpenAI models to an open dataset.
+- **[Fine-tuning OpenAI for Classification](./notebooks/openai_app_review_fine_tuning.ipynb)**: In this notebook, I fine tune some OpenAI models to an open dataset.

 ## Contributing